From March the 14th to the 24th I spent some time in the Middle-Lower Amazon region, Pará, Brasil.

 With me, Rodolfo Canciani, of the Italian NGO Fratelli dell’Uomo.

-The aim of our trip in this beautiful region was to overlook the work of some organizations, in order to evaluate the feasibility of the partnership establishment.
+The aim of our trip to this beautiful region was to overlook the work of some organizations, in order to evaluate the feasibility of the partnership establishment.

 First, we visited the municipality of Oriximiná, one of the bigger in the region.
 Here we met the Rural Workers Union.